Greetings all on a new week! I have lots going on this week, including a big MEET UP WITH SAMANTHA!!

 More on that to come later this week.
 But I'm terribly excited!

 Going into this week, for whatever reason, I've had Bible study and reading plans on my mind.
 I'd like to read some Scripture each day, even if it's only a small snippet.
 So, I was on Amazon this morning, surfing for Scripture reading plans.
-I came across a number of interesting titles (like How to Read Your Way to Heaven) and had in mind to find a plan I could use with my existing Bible (the beautiful Catholic Women's Devotional Bible, a gift from my Cristina *beams*).
+I came across a number of interesting titles (like How to Read Your Way to Heaven) and had in mind to find a plan I could use with my existing Bible (the beautiful Catholic Women's Devotional Bible).
 I'm definitely intrigued by How to Read Your Way to Heaven, which includes not only a Bible reading plan, but also the Catechism as well as other important spiritual works, but right now I really need something SMALL. :-) Just a way to organize myself each day to read a little Scripture.
 As I was searching I realized that my Bible *does* include a reading plan in the back, I'd just have to flip back and forth to find the necessary verses each day.
 Plus, happening upon Daily Mass Readings books on Amazon reminded me that I also have a subscription to Magnificat magazine.
 So I do already have a few tools at my disposal.
 This caused my little mind to be all awhirl.

 As I was searching, I discovered something else terribly interesting.
 Remember that journaling post from a few weeks back?
 That got the most hits of any post in April, and a lot of interaction in the comments.
 Journaling definitely seemed to touch a chord with all of you, even if we collectively aren't all that great with being consistent with it. ;-) Suddenly, I came upon this: